 What about professional responsibilities?

 If a professional has credible allegations against them, I will seriously consider whether I want them to represent my event.
-If I believe the allegations to be true and at least of moderate severity, I will likely reconsider having them as the face of my event for at least a year or two (even if they are a friend, and even if I think they are otherwise OK).
+If I believe the allegations to be true and at least of moderate severity, I will likely reconsider having them as the face of my event for at least a year or two.
 The reason why is that I do have a responsibility as an organizer to show that I am committed to the safety and health of the community.
-That – more than my friendship with a pro – is of greatest importance.
+That is more important than my friendship with a pro.

 And, most professionals should understand that if they did mess up with a consent boundary, they need to own that mistake and all its repercussions.
 At that point, it’s not personal – it’s leadership.